scainimatteo/ing-sw-2021-Scalise-Scaini-DallAglio/README.md

 ## IMPLEMENTATION

 The project includes the MVC implementation of Masters of Reinassance rulebook.
-It features singleplayer and multiplayer games, both a Command Line Interface and a Graphic User Interface and includes simultaneous games and server persistence as added features.
+It features singleplayer and multiplayer games, both a Command Line Interface and a Graphic User Interface and includes support for multiple matches and server persistence as added features.

 ## TESTING

 Model and controller components have been tested thoroughly with JUnit.
-Network and graphic interface components have only been tested manually.
+Network and both user interface components have only been tested manually.

 **Overall testing report**